 The outbreak and spread of COVID-19, declared a pandemic by the World Health Organization, has already had significant human, political, and economic consequences around the world.
-COVID-19 is still evolving, and its full impact remains to be determined.
-However, its effects include financial market volatility, interest rate cuts, disrupted movement of people and diminished consumer confidence.
-The effects of the COVID-19 pandemic may be difficult to assess or predict with meaningful precision both generally and as an industry-or issuer-specific basis.
+Any resurgence in the COVID-19 pandemic could have further human, political and economic consequences, and its full impact remains to be determined.
+However, its effects have included financial market volatility, interest rate cuts, disrupted movement of people and diminished consumer confidence.
+The ongoing effects of the COVID-19 pandemic, and the future effects of any resurgence in the COVID-19 pandemic, may be difficult to assess or predict with meaningful precision both generally and as an industry-or issuer-specific basis.
 This is an uncertain issue where actual effects will depend on many factors beyond the control of the Company.